-Components form the building blocks of our PCB designs, and making the right component selections can often make or break a project’s budget.
-Are you doing everything you can to ensure that your design library is both maintained and updated on a regular basis?
+Components form the building blocks of our Printed Board designs, and making the right component selections can often make or break a project’s budget.
+Are you doing everything you can to ensure that your design is both maintained and updated on a regular basis?
 More importantly, how are you ensuring that only approved, ready-to-use components are being used in your current PCB designs?
-Read on as we reveal the 6 things you need to have in your team’s PCB design library to ensure a successful design process.
+Read on as we reveal the 6 things you need to have in your team’s PCB design to ensure a successful printed design process.

 Why it Matters

-Everyone on your design team can benefit from a centralized component management solution, even those not directly involved in the day-to-day design process.
-The Altium Vault provides component approvals, and lifecycle status information to your entire team right when they need it.
+Everyone on your schematic capture design team can benefit from a centralized component management solution, even those not directly involved in the day-to-day design process.
+The Altium provides component approvals, and lifecycle status information to your entire team right when they need it.

-There are a few best practices to follow when setting up a centralized source of library data, including:
+There are a few best practices to follow when setting up a centralized source of integrated data, including:

 - Use standard lifecycle schemes.
 Data should be entered into the centralized management system with standard and easy-to-follow revision and lifecycle schemes.
 If these schemes are well-defined from the start, everyone in the design process will see a clear path from design to release.

 - Define a clear organizational structure.
-A well-organized structure is key to maintaining quality design data in your library.
-An administrator should curate all functions associated with the Altium Vault and ensure strict organization is followed..
+A well-organized structure is key to maintaining quality design data in your integrated .
+An administrator should curate all functions associated with the Altium and ensure strict organization is followed..

 Why it Matters

 Making your own components can really start to drain hours from your day.
-With a typical component taking 15 minutes to create, it can really add up when your design team needs an entire library at their disposal.
-Thankfully with Altium Designer there’s already a ton of ready-to-use components, 300,000 to be exact.
-Free design content from the Altium Content Vault will get you up and running with some of the most commonly used components needed for your design.
+With a typical component taking 15 minutes to create, it can really add up when your design team needs an entire at their disposal.
+Thankfully with Altium Designer® there’s already a ton of ready-to-use components, 300,000 to be exact.
+Free design content from the Altium Content will get you up and running with some of the most commonly used printed board components needed for your design.

-Each component in our starter library includes a few standard items which should also be included with any component you create:
+Each component in our starter includes a few standard items that are integrated through computer-aided design, and should also be included with any component you create:

 - Graphical data.
 Schematic symbols, PCB footprints, and accurate 3D models are all part of the visual identity of a component.
 Additionally, graphical data provides critical information for electrical connectivity, copper geometry, and manufacturing details like solder mask expansions, and component clearances.